mikaelmattsson/mikaelmattsson.github.io/_drafts/2014-11-22-laravel-wildcards.md

 title: Dynamic Wildcards and Laravel Homestead
 color: '#f4d03f'
 image: wildcards-homestead.png
-excerpt: This is the excerpt.
+excerpt: Languages during the life cycle of the app.
+Building a database-leveled multilingual back-end was new for me.
+This is the story of how and why the Translator package came to life.
 ---

 {% highlight bash %}